How Long is Milk Good After the Expiration Date?

 -

 Best By Date: The best by date suggests the period during which the milk is at its peak quality in terms of taste and freshness.
-Consuming milk after this date may result in a slight decline in quality but is usually still safe for consumption.
+Consuming milk after this date may can increase the likelihood of a slight decline in quality but is usually still safe for consumption.

 -